 223 N Larchmont Blvd, Los Angeles, CA 90004

 While you’re waiting for your sandwich, you will see all the freshly sliced cold meats and greens laid out on the counter behind the glass.
 Trust me, if you’re ambivalent about sandwiches, this place will change your mind.
-If you don’t eat meat, they have a vegetarian sandwich as well.
+If you don’t eat meat, they have a vegetarian version of this sandwich as well.

 Eastside Italian Deli